angeloey/3D-Camera-Renderer/README.md

 System Runs on MbedOS 6 \
 MbedOS Docs: https://os.mbed.com/docs/mbed-os/v6.16/introduction/index.html

-To stay within the "spirit" of the Embedded Systems Programming module, the System opts for software control over hardware control, via the GPIO, ADC, & DAC pins built in to the STM32f746NG-DISCO, with the only exception being the use of a ULN2803 Darlington Array IC which is used as a *driver* the stepper motor.
+To stay within the "spirit" of the Embedded Systems Programming module, the System opts for software control over hardware control, via the GPIO, ADC, & DAC pins built in to the STM32f746NG-DISCO, with the only exception being the use of a ULN2803 Darlington Array IC which is used as a *driver* for the stepper motor.
 Stepper motor *control* is achieved via software implementation however.

 ## 3 - Embedded Code Implementation and Architechture